 "One giving birth to one, two giving birth to one, three giving birth to…" The "1503" rapid church planting strategy employs the idea of teamwork and resource sharing.
 The church is no longer fighting alone.
 Relationships do not fade after church planting, or only to assist when the planted branch encounters difficulties.
 Whenever a branch experiences difficulties, the whole 1503 network face it together.
 We will also be building all the planned branches together.
 Another words, when A branch has 130 co-workers, B branch has 120 c-workers, then they can form a new team of 50 people to plant another branch.
 This way, the speed of church planting will accelerate as we plant more churches.

-Thank God!
+Praise the God!
 In March 2012, Bread of Life Christian Church in Northern Sydney commissioned 50 co-workers to plant a new church in West Ryde through renting the West Ryde Community Centre as the premise, the Grace Bread of Life Christian Church in Sydney.
-After two months of trial runs, the number of people attending the Sunday service always remained above 70 people, and the church held its official opening ceremony on 13 May 2012.
-There were a few co-workers who had to help out in both branches until July, when the two churches officially started functioning independently.
-We pray that we can train more co-workers before the end of the year, so that both branches grow stably.
-With the Lord's permission, we expect to see another church planted in 2014, and the completion of all ten branches by 2022.
+Later in February 2019, Bread of Life Christian Church in Northern Sydney and the Grace Bread of Life Christian Church in Sydney combined forces to commission 50 co-workers to plant a new church in North Strathfield, the Bread of Life Christian Church in Central Sydney.
+We pray that we can train more co-workers, and with the Lord's permission that we can complete the vision of planting all ten churches.
 We would like to share this vision with you, and we hope to see churches planted everywhere throughout the land, the spread of the gospel, to welcome Christ's second coming.